-As early as 1861–1863 Jan Evangelista Purkyně proposed in his treatise Academia the establishment of an autonomous non-university scientific institution associating research institutes representing the main fields of the science of that time.
-This idea of an institution engaged in interdisciplinary research corresponds to the concept and structure of the present Academy of Sciences.
+The oldest long-lasting learned society was the Royal Czech Society of Sciences (1784–1952) which encompassed both the humanities and the natural sciences.
+Among its founders were philologist Josef Dobrovský, historian Gelasius Dobner, and mathematician and founder of Prague University Observatory, Joseph Stepling; later it was headed by historian František Palacký.
+As early as 1861–1863 Jan Evangelista Purkyně proposed in his treatise Academia the establishment of an autonomous non-university scientific institution that would associate research institutes representing the main fields of the sciences of that time.
+This idea of an institution engaged in interdisciplinary research corresponds with the concept and structure of the present Czech Academy of Sciences.

 After the foundation of the independent Czechoslovak Republic in 1918 other scientific institutions were established, such as the Masaryk Academy of Labour and autonomous state institutes, such as the Slavonic, Oriental and Archaelogical Institutes.
 Robust international relationships of Czech research institutions culminated in their affiliation with the International Union of Academies and the International Research Council.